melaniechow/SafeRoute/README.md

 ### 2. Check off your mode of transportation, the distance within your path that you want to find crimes in, and if you want to include indoor crimes.
 ### 3. Voila!
 That's it.
 The map should update in due time.

-+The first route displayed on the map is the route with the lowest safety score (the lower the safety score, the better) +Click the "Toggle Route" button to view alternate routes +Feel free to click on the markers to view more information on the crime.
++ The first route displayed on the map is the route with the lowest safety score (the lower the safety score, the better)
++ Click the "Toggle Route" button to view alternate routes
++ Feel free to click on the markers to view more information on the crime.

 ## Updates: